'You gotta give them hope': During Pride and always, how Harvey Milk's legacy guides me

-I have a few traditions every Pride Month -- things like putting out a rainbow flag, watching the parade in San Francisco (when there's not a pandemic) and keeping a regular set of films in rotation.
+There are still ways to observe Pride Month as it winds down, even if many in-person gatherings will have to wait until 2022.
+Watching a film that celebrates the LGBTQI community is a great option.
 I list a few of them here, alongside some excellent picks from my colleagues, but the 2008 film Milk will forever be a favorite.
 The critically acclaimed biopic chronicles the life of Harvey Milk, the first out elected official in California (and only the fifth in the US) and a trailblazer in the gay rights movement.
 The brilliant script and outstanding performances are ample reasons to love the film, but my connection to this uniquely San Francisco story goes much deeper.

 Just a few years after the Stonewall rebellion, the pivotal event Pride Month commemorates, Harvey inspired LGBTQI people in San Francisco and elsewhere to fight for their rights, break down the closet door and show defiantly they would not be silenced, intimated or pushed into the corner.
 In a recording he made just before he was killed (something he long suspected would happen), Harvey said the movement he led was about giving people hope.
 Decades later those words gave me hope as gay people fought for marriage equality in the face of huge opposition.
 It was a battle we ultimately won, and an aspiration I was able to realize when I married my husband in the building where Harvey held office.
 In the face of attacks against transgender people, his lessons continue to resonate.